Outkarm/react-capstone-nba/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 World-Information<a name="about-project"></a>
+# 📖 NBA-Information<a name="about-project"></a>

-**World-Information**
+**NBA-Information**
-world-population is a single-page website where users can view all countries in the world and can see their information e.g their population , language, nativeName etc.
+NBA-population is a single-page website where users can view NBA Tems in the USA and can see their information e.g Confrence , Name, Division etc.

 ## 🛠 Built With <a name="built-with"></a>